oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/ip_authoring_mmhost/README.md

 ### Default interface

-If no memory-mapped interface parameters is informed for a pointer, then a mmhost interface with all default parameters is assumed for it.
+If no memory-mapped interface macro is specified for a pointer kernel argument, then a mmhost interface with all default parameters is generated for it.
 ```c++
 struct PointerIP{
   int *x, *y, *z;